Associate Degree Programs

 If you’re looking to take the next step toward your future, an associate degree can be a great starting point.
-Associate degree programs generally require less credit hours and can therefore be earned in a shorter amount of time compared to a bachelor’s degree.
-It is a great way to build your skillset in your area of interest, add a credential to your resume and get started on the path toward your goals.
-Should you choose to continue your education, many of our programs allow you to stack the credits you’ve earned into a qualifying bachelor’s degree program at DeVry.
+Associate degree programs require fewer credit hours than higher level degrees such as a bachelor's and can therefore be earned in a shorter amount of time.
+It is a great way to build your skill set in your area of interest, add a credential to your resume and get started on the path toward your goals.

 How do I transfer from an associate degree to a bachelor’s degree?

 Depending on the program you are enrolled in, some or all of your credits earned in your associate degree program may be eligible to apply toward a qualifying bachelor’s degree.